How to Install LibreOffice on Debian (13, 12, 11)

 flatpak override --user org.libreoffice.LibreOffice --filesystem=/usr/share/fonts:ro

-Similarly, for locally installed fonts:
+For locally installed user fonts:

 flatpak override --user org.libreoffice.LibreOffice --filesystem=~/.local/share/fonts:ro